On This Page:

 - NRSE 4900 Special Topics in Nursing (3 credits)

-The program fee for this program includes: Student accommodations, some group meals, excursions, airport pickup, and international medical health insurance.
+The program fee for this program includes: Student accommodations, some group meals, excursions, airport pickup, travel to program related activities, materials and international medical health insurance.

 In addition to the program fee, students should plan for 5 credit hours of tuition*, administrative fee, and out-of-pocket costs.
 Below is the student budget worksheet for this program, which outlines these costs.